0cjs/ruby2haskell-tutorial/README.md

 Two versions of the ouput slides are available at the top level of this
 repository:

-* [slides.pdf]: the slides alone.
+* [slides.pdf]: The slides for the presentation.
-* [notes.pdf]: the slides and my accompanying speaking notes, which more or less cover my lecture.
+* [notes.pdf]: My speaking notes for the presentation.
+This more or less covers my lecture, though not of course any of the Q&A with the audience.

 [slides.pdf]: https://github.com/cjs-cynic-net/ruby2haskell-tutorial/blob/master/slides.pdf
 [notes.pdf]: https://github.com/cjs-cynic-net/ruby2haskell-tutorial/blob/master/notes.pdf